Best Things to Do in Zagreb, Croatia

 Watch the changing of the guard at St. Mark’s Church

-St. Mark’s Church is at the top of the list of Zagreb attractions.
+Near the top of the list of must-see Zagreb attractions is St. Mark’s Church.
 While the building is not as elegant as Zagreb Cathedral, it’s an important historical site.

 St. Mark's Church

-The outside of the church features the medieval coat of arms of the country, along with the coat of arms of Slovenia and Dalmatia.
+The tiled roof of St. Mark’s Church features the medieval coat of arms of the country, along with the coat of arms of Slovenia and Dalmatia.
+Even if you don’t step inside the church, take a moment to appreciate its Gothic portal.
+Above it, you’ll spot fifteen 14th-century wooden sculptures, including Mary, Joseph, and an infant Jesus.

 The church is only open to the public during mass.
 If you are lucky enough to arrive at noon, you may get to watch the changing of the guard.
 This occurs every Saturday and Sunday between April and October.